top of page

 University of Minnesota

-Munderloh is a Professor in the Department of Entomology at UMN.
-Her many seminal discoveries regarding the cellular and molecular interactions between ticks and their associated pathogens and her capacity to disseminate research tools such as tick cell lines and microbial isolates to other researchers in the field, she is directing the Tick Resources Core.
-She and her colleagues have established a large number of cell lines from ticks of medical and veterinary importance, including Ixodes scapularis that are widely used by laboratories across the globe.
-Her group has used these cell lines to isolate several species of human and animal obligate intracellular tick-borne pathogens and symbionts, including Anaplasma phagocytophilum and the Ixodes scapularis symbiont, Rickettsia buchneri, sequenced and annotated their genomes, and analyzed their transcriptome during tick cell infection.
+Dr. Munderloh, Professor Emeritus at the University of Minnesota, led the Tick Core from 2018-2024, and will continue participating in the second cycle of this Program Project as a co-investigator.
+She and her colleagues have established a large number of tick cell lines that are widely used by laboratories across the globe.
+Her group also isolated several species of tick-borne pathogens and symbionts, such as Anaplasma phagocytophilum and Rickettsia buchneri, sequenced and annotated their genomes, and analyzed their transcriptome during tick cell infection.
 Additionally, her lab contributed 22 of 30 Rickettsiales species for sequencing in the “Rickettsiales Genomes” project, and supplied 10 of the 14 isolates deposited in BEI.
-She has published more than 100 research articles and has been continuously funded by the NIH since the late 1990s.
+Her dissemination of numerous research tools, including tick cell lines and microbial isolates, have supported the ongoing P01 studies, as well as other researchers in the field.
+Dr. Munderloh has made many seminal discoveries regarding the cellular and molecular interactions between ticks and their associated pathogens; she has published more than 100 research articles and was continuously funded by the NIH since the late 1990s.
 Read more

 SCIENTIFIC ADVISORY BOARD